cellfinder#

 Provide the cell detection algorithm in a user-friendly form

-Allow the cell detection algorithm to be chained together with other tools in the Napari ecosystem
+Allow the cell detection algorithm to be chained together with other tools in the napari ecosystem

 Allow easier parameter optimisation for users of the other cellfinder tools.